qascade/dcr/CONTRIBUTING.md

 There are a few basic ground-rules for contributors:

 1. Non-main branches should be used for ongoing work.
+2. Make sure you use Linux or WSL to contribute to this Project.
+You won't be able to contribute to this project on a Windows Host.
 3. **Pull requests** must pass all the workflows and should have atleast one approval before merging into **main**.
     - Workflows (non-exhaustive) includes Code Linters, Testers, PR Linters, PR Commit Linters, Issue/PR Template Linters, etc.
 3. Each PR has to be atomic.
 No additional code/feature is to be added/modified or removed unless in the scope of the PR title. `tests` are exempted from this rule unless the PR specifically have `test:*` as title.